Accepting Alipay HK, PayMe, Octopus and Tap&Go Virtual MasterCard and UnionPay Consumption Voucher!・FREE Shipping for HK Orders over HK$600

 Currently, triclosan is banned in several countries, but it may still show up in various products.
 So do take note, and avoid it as much as you can.

-Elements of Comfort Botanical Body Oil <- Click to shop
+Elements of Comfort Aromatic Body Oil <- Click to shop

 Used as a preservative to prevent bacterial growth, formaldehyde was previously widely used in skincare products.
 Some would argue that although this particular ingredient is considered carcinogen only under conditions with high or prolonged exposure, the most common side effect of formaldehyde in cosmetics is skin irritation, including scalp burns and hair loss.
 In fact, low levels of formaldehyde have been found to cause irritation to the eyes, nose, throat, and skin, and research shows that even short term use on normal skin can cause contact dermatitis.